Skip to main content

 • Row-level actions from the menu for dashboard-specific workflows.

-For dashboard setup and usage details, see Intelligence Dashboards, Layout and sharing, and Common workflows.
+For dashboard setup and usage details, see Intelligence Dashboards, Layout, Sharing, and Common workflows.

 Cloud integrations (ACC)